Prepare to Believe in Your Dream When Others Don’t

 — Rob Siltanen

-Please prepare yourself to believe in your dream when others don’t.
+Please prepare to believe in your dream when others don’t.
+The dream you have could be life changing for the very people who don’t yet understand it!

 Practically, it helps to have ways to steady yourself when discouragement comes.